CarlHalstead/Jenkins-for-Unity-with-DigitalOcean/README.md

 "$UNITY_PATH/$UNITY_VERSION/Editor/Unity" -projectPath "$WORKSPACE/" -executeMethod UnityBuild.BuildPlatforms -buildPath "$WORKSPACE/_Final_/" -windows64 -batchmode -nographics -quit
 ```

 This script should work by just being pasted in.
 The only thing you need to change is the UNITY_PATH variable.
 This should be the folder with your version of Unity installed.
 It will contain folder simply called the version of the editor inside.
 2019.2.3f1 for example.
-By default this is /home/YourUsername/Unity/Hub/Editor so if you have not changed the path within the Unity Hub, change ``` UNITY_PATH="$JENKINS_HOME/UnityInstalls" ``` to ``` UNITY_PATH="/home/YourUsername/Unity/Hub/Editor" ``` where YourUsername is the name of your user. (carl for me).
+If you have been following along, this should be /opt/unity as shown in the script.

 For more information on the command line arguments I am using to launch Unity, [here is the official Untiy documentation page.](https://docs.unity3d.com/Manual/CommandLineArguments.html)
 14. Finally, bringing this tutorial to an end, there are 3 post-build actions I use (Although you may not want to use one or another for various reasons) and these are: